GoodGameRuler/unitrack_v3/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-*You're all set!
-Keep in mind that you should activate the python env before every development session, and deactivate any other environments that might be active, eg. default `conda deactivate base`.
-If you're on a UNIX system, the included `start.sh` script can be run to start the server; however need to run `chmod +x start.sh` once to give execute permissions.*

 ## Contributing

 Read the guidelines below to write good commit messages, branch names, and make pull requests that follow the conventions we will be using throughout the project.